poojakota17/272_enterprise/lab1/readme.md

    [defaults]
     hostfile = hosts
     ```
-9. Check Ansible connection with ping `ansible apache -m ping`/ `ansible all -m ping -u root`
+10. Check Ansible connection with ping `ansible apache -m ping`/ `ansible all -m ping -u root`

-> in progress
+> optional (as of now varialbes are set in the inventory)
 > 10. Create file for storing variables with the name of the group: `sudo nano /etc/ansible/group_vars/apache`

 11. Create simple playbook apache.yml (the name of the hosts name) `sudo nano /etc/ansible/apache.yml`